CAUTION: Contains themes of violence and injury some readers may find disturbing.

 Char responded matter-of-factly, “I don’t,” provoking a dutiful tutting sound of disapproval from her stepmother and step-aunt, and a satisfied smirk from her step-grandmother, Lady Parnell.

 “Your fathers’ work is important!”
-Friar Hugh reminded both of them, presumably intending to comfort or reconcile them to the situation in some way.
-“All Ireland is divided into three parts: Gaelic, Norman, and English.
+Friar Hugh reminded both of them, presumably intending to comfort or reconcile them to the situation in some way, but sounding more like he didn’t want anyone to overhear them saying such things, deciding to bolster his position with an unnecessary and arguably pompous lecture: “All Ireland is divided into three parts: Gaelic, Norman, and English.
 The wild Irish savages have overrun most of the North and West, and unfortunately, the wilderness just to the South of us, while the King has been focused elsewhere.
 Most of the ancient Norman lords, themselves bastardized by their time in this godforsaken land—”

 “Sir!”
 Miss Kynborow laughed, scandalized, pausing in her hair-brushing to put her hands over Char’s ears.
 Her ladies laughed with her; and their daughters, according to their age and disposition, either smiled uncertainly or looked nervous.
 “We are the source of civilization here.
 We must set an example!”

 “Quite right, Lady Wrathdown!”
-Friar Hugh agreed, as if she had been confirming his point rather than criticizing his language.
-“The Norman Earls beyond the Pale—they’ve become more Irish than the Irish, lacking all appropriate devotion to Ireland’s proper Lord, our blessed King Henry, designated to rule here by the Pope himself!
+Friar Hugh agreed, looking flustered and almost tripping over his words.
+“The Norman Earls beyond the Pale—they’ve become more Irishthan the Irish, lacking all appropriate devotion to Ireland’s proper Lord, our blessed King Henry, designated to rule here by the Pope himself!
 They aren’t reivan’ and raidin’ us like the Irish sinners, but they aren’t loyal, either!
 Only we, the good Kings’ men of the Pale, the land behind the wall, the Lordship of Ireland, defended by your fathers, are the lone outpost of true English culture here!
 Your fathers’ work defending the Church and law and order is the work of King and Christ, children!”

 “Yes, sir,” the children dutifully responded, exchanging meaningful looks expressing their fervent hope his speech would not inspire another lengthy prayer begging God to strengthen their fathers’ hands against the murderous clans to the South.